Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/honors.md

 # Scholarship

 * **Monash Graduate Scholarship**, Oct.
 2023
-  * Issued by Monash University
 * **Monash International Tuition Scholarship**, Oct.
 2023
-  * Issued by Monash University
 * **National Scholarship for Postgraduate**, Dec.
 2021
-  * Issued by the Ministry of Education of the People's Republic of China
 * **China National Computer Congress Participation Scholarship**, Sep, 2021
-  * Issued by China Computer Federation
 * **First-class Academic Scholarship for Postgraduate**, Oct.
 2020, Oct.
 2021, and Oct.
 2022
-  * Issued by the Ministry of Education of the People's Republic of China
-* **China University of Geosciences Talent Learning Progress Scholarship**, Dec.
-2018
-  * Issued by China University of Geosciences

 # Award